NunoSempere/minimalist-trolley-problem-template/README.md

 ![](./temporal-trolley.png)

-This repository contains a minimalist trolley problem template, that can be edited using (the free version of) [excalidraw](https://excalidraw.com/).
+This repository contains a minimalist trolley problem template that can be edited using (the free version of) [excalidraw](https://excalidraw.com/).
 The reason for this is that the current default trolley problem template is too low-quality, and not really suitable for being edited and manipulated.

 ## Built With